Nitish313/watchnationpro/index.md

 --->
 ## What do we cover?

 I feel that the basics are more important to get any thing right.
-So,, I would like to start with the basics of writing first and then branch out to technical writing in detail.
+So, I would like to start with the basics of writing first and then branch out to technical writing in detail.

 - Types of writers
 - Style of writing
 - Technical writers vs other writers
-- Types of technical writiing
+- Types of technical writing
 - Role of technical writers in IT industry
 - Skills of technical writers
 - How to launch your career as a technical writer
-- How to increase your skill set?
+- How to increase your skill set
-- How to increase your salary quick?
+- How to increase your salary
-- How to face interview?
+- How to face interview

 and many more...